NSBLab/GeneticBrainHubs/README.md

 Contact Aurina Arnatkeviciute by [email](mailto:aurina.arnatkeviciute@monash.edu).

 ### Data files
-Data files required for this project are hosted on [this figshare repository](https://figshare.com/s/9f59ce2db221accd1dfe).
+Data files required for this project are hosted in on the associated [Zenodo repository](https://doi.org/10.5281/zenodo.4724186).
 Please download and unzip the data in the root directory.

 ### Reproducing figures